alefiury/Speech-Synthesis-Evaluation-System/README.md

 # Quality Evaluation System for Speech Synthesis

-This is a web application developed in flask for quality evaluation of synthesized speech in brazilian portuguese, based on Mean Opinion Score (MOS)
+This is a web application developed in flask for quality evaluation of synthesized speech in brazilian portuguese, based on Mean Opinion Score (MOS).

-The evaluation takes into account 5 possible scores: Excellent, Good, Medium, Poor and Bad.
+The evaluation takes into account 5 possible scores: Excellent, Good, Fair, Poor and Bad.

 ## 1. Dependencies